raymondxu/java-workshop/README.md

 <a id="enums"></a>
 ### 1.7 Enums

-An enum type is a smart way to represent a set of constants that are known beforehand.
-For example, say we wanted to represent different denominations of change like pennies, nickels, dimes, and quarters.
-There are a lot of approaches to this design problem.
-One way is to simply define a `Coin` class with a field for value.
+Say we want to represent different coins like pennies, nickels, dimes, and quarters.
+There are a lot of approaches to this design dilemma.
+One way is to simply define a `Coin` class with a field to store the value.

 ```java
 public class Coin